AdFont3s/platform-azure-terraform-wordpress/README.md

 Fill your credentials and variables values in the .env file then run this command:

 >. ./.env

 Then run Terraform using this command:

-to init and retrieve the provider:
+Init and retrieve the provider:
 > terraform init

-to apply and deploy the application:
+Apply and deploy the application:
 > terraform apply

-Our engine will execute the same kind of instructions.
+The Artifakt engine will execute similar instructions.

+Get any available output using:
+> terraform output

 ## Any trouble?
 If you have any questions or trouble, you can create an issue on the GitHub repository.